DataDog/documentation/content/en/tracing/security/_index.md

 ## Submit Traces directly to the Agent API

-If a customer requires tailored instrumentation for a specific application, they should consider relying on the Agent-side tracing API to select individual Spans to include in Traces submitted to Datadog.
+If you require tailored instrumentation for a specific application, consider using the Agent-side tracing API to select individual spans to include in traces.
 See the [API documentation][7] for additional information.

 ## Modifying Spans with the Datadog Tracer